ericsonga/APCSAReview/_sources/LoopBasics/lFor.rst

 .. parsonsprob:: plb_2

-   The following method has the correct code to print out all the even values from 0 to the value of 10, but the code is mixed up.
-Drag the blocks from the left into the correct order on the right.
+   The following method has the correct code to print out all the even values from 0 to the value of 10, but the code is mixed up.  **Drag the blocks from the left into the correct order on the right and indent them correctly**.
 You will be told if any of the blocks are in the wrong order or not indented correctly.
    -----
    public static void printEvens()
    {